 The main service pressure for the Council at the moment is in the homelessness service relating to the costs of temporary accommodation.
-Current adverse budget variance for temporary accommodation for 2024-25 is estimated at £3 million for 2024-25.
+The currently forecast overspend on temporary accommodation for 2025/26 is estimated at £3 million for the year.
 This is an area which is currently receiving focus from all levels within the organisation in order to mitigate the current pressures.

-The budgets for 2024/25 and the future plans were scrutinised by the Finance Team, Directors and the Chief Executive, Executive Members and the Scrutiny Committee's Finance Panel, and the figures presented within the budget were a sound estimate of the position.
+The budgets for 2025/26 and the future plans were scrutinised by the Finance Team, Directors and the Chief Executive, Executive Members and the Scrutiny Committee's Finance Panel, and the figures presented within the budget were a sound estimate of the position.
 Uncertainty was highlighted around key income streams, such as car parking and rents, however the section 25 report concluded that the budgets for 2024/25 were robust and that the level of reserves were adequate to support the Council over the following four years.